EV vs Petrol: The Real Cost Per Kilometer

 What’s the total cost of ownership for an EV vs petrol car?

-Over 5 years, a BYD Atto 3 costs R348,025 total versus R491,960 for a Toyota Corolla Cross – R143,935 less despite the EV’s higher purchase price.
-Savings come from lower fuel and maintenance costs.
+Over 5 years, a BYD Atto 3 costs R348,025 total versus R491,960 for a Toyota Corolla Cross—R143,935 less despite the EV’s higher purchase price.
+Savings come from lower fuel costs (R134,135 difference) and reduced maintenance (R33,000 difference).
+Insurance runs slightly higher for EVs but doesn’t offset the fuel and service savings.

 Do EVs really save money considering the higher purchase price?

 Yes.
-While EVs cost 10-15% more upfront, fuel savings of R26,827/year mean you recover the price difference in 2-3 years.
+While EVs cost 10-15% more upfront, fuel savings of R26,827/year mean you recover the price difference in 2-3 years for average drivers.
 Over 5 years, most EVs have lower total cost of ownership than equivalent petrol vehicles.
+High-mileage drivers (30,000km+/year) break even in under 18 months.

 How much does it cost to charge an EV compared to filling petrol?